 Three consultations were also held electronically to allow input from employers who were not able to spare the time to attend the meeting and allow for a wider geographical spread.
-The first consultation was specifically for the SVQ content and was open from $12^{th}$ October $-14^{th}$ November 2018.
-The second and third focussed on the MA revision and were open from $29^{th}$ November $-13^{th}$ December 2018 and $31^{st}$ January $-18^{th}$ February 2019.
+The first consultation was specifically for the SVQ content and was open from 12^{th} October -14^{th} November 2018.
+The second and third focussed on the MA revisions and were open from 29^{th} November -13^{th} December 2018 and 31^{st} January -18^{th} February 2019.

-The first consultation included sending out copies of the proposed structure by email with a request to industry to let us know if they 'provide the right mix of skills that you would expect an apprentice to have'.
-SQA have confirmed they will be revising their qualification in line with these changes.
-The accreditation end date for the qualification to be supplied once approved together with reference number.
+The first consultation included sending out copies of the proposed structures for the 3 SVQs by email with a request to industry to let us know if they 'provide the right mix of skills that you would expect an apprentice to have'.
+SQA have confirmed they will be revising their qualifications in line with these changes.
+The accreditation end date for all qualifications to be supplied once approved together with reference numbers.

-The second and third email consultations focussed on the apprenticeship and posed a series of specific questions about Optional Outcomes, duration, off-job training hours and recruitment and selection criteria.
+The second and third email consultations focussed on the apprenticeships and posed a series of specific questions about Optional Outcomes, duration, off-job training hours and recruitment and selection criteria.